fabiancarlos/BootstraPHP/README.md

 Config
 ======

-Easily manage all your PHP configuration in a single location that prevents redundancy of data
+Easily manage all your PHP configuration in a single location that prevents redundancy of data.

 Example usage
 =============